kimkilser/DT78-App-Android/README.md

 * Almost all features
 * Notifications upto 125 characters to the watch
 * Watch battery percentage on the ongoing notification
-* Find phone feature rings and locks phone(requires Device Admin permission) then sends Phone battery percentage as notification to the watch
 * Tested on DT78, DT92 & DT66

 ### App Install